ogbigboss/the-unfulfilled-and-the-unaware/notes/themes-and-memes/the-memo.md

 Dr. Redactada, attempting to get `the Inner Party` to leave The Man alone, makes it clear that to qualify them fully for schizophrenia, they need to keep this behavior up for 6 months.
 As she writes the memo in June, the six month period would end at the start of December.
 This motivates `the Inner Party` to make the false accusation before that, to avoid qualifying for Dr. Redactada's diagnosis by framing The Man into appearing as the actually diagnosable one.

+### A possible denoument to the Memo

+`The Inner Party`, much like The Man, disqualifies the idea of them being schizophrenic or delusional by admitting they were lying: they knew the Man wasn't a spy, thief, hacker, or even a threat due to mental illness, and they were just hoping to use their societal status to bend the truth so they can get on Webflicks.
+This is only possible by admitting to having NPD, driven by inadequacy issues that stem from losing elections to a celebrity, while also having jealousy issues due to a certain unnamed congresswoman's ulta popular weblicks documentary.
+These inadequacy issues are the reason `the Inner Party` lied to the extent of seemingly qualifying for schizophrenia or delusional disorder.

 [^1]: https://spyscape.com/podcast/the-sociopathic-spy